Rdeisenroth/tuda-typst-templates/common/tudapub_outline.typ

 #let tudapub-make-outline-table-of-contents(
   // How the table of contents outline is displayed.
   // Either "adapted":    use the default typst outline and adapt the style
   // or     "rewritten":  use own custom outline implementation which better reproduces the look of the original latex template.
   //                      Note that this may be less stable than "adapted", thus when you notice visual problems with the outline switch to "adapted".
   outline_table_of_contents_style: "rewritten",
   // style/layout parameters
   fill_dot_space: 3pt,
   heading_numbering_intent: 1em,
   heading_numbering_width_per_level: 0.65em,
   heading_first_level_v_space: 15pt,
   heading_page_number_width: 1.5em,
   // all headings with a level larger than this number will be excluded from the outline
-  heading_numbering_max_level: none
+  heading_numbering_max_level: none,
 ) = {
   // check args
   if not (outline_table_of_contents_style == "adapted" or outline_table_of_contents_style == "rewritten") {
     panic("outline_table_of_contents_style has to be either 'adapted' or 'rewritten'") }

   // alternative (simpler than next solution) if outline_table_of_contents_style == "adapted" {
     show outline.entry.where(
-      level: 1
+      level: 1,
     ): it => {
       // prevent recursion
       if it.fill != none {